Accessibility Tools

 Repertory Dance Theatre’s celebrated state-wide Arts-In-Education (AIE) programs are built upon a multi-component approach to dance education, offering a hybrid model that includes in-person events and digital/online programs which each school can tailor to its needs.

-Our portfolio of hybrid programs for schools includes:
+Our Arts-in-Education programs for schools include:

 If you would like to find out more about our School Programs, please contact us.